techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 ---

-Here’s the continuation of the Kubernetes question set:

----

 ### 111. Question:
 What is the purpose of the `kubectl logs` command?
 - **A. To view the logs from a Kubernetes resource**